xdavidchen/hugoblog/content/post/english-majors/index.md

 Dear English majors:

-Study literature and learn how weridly diverse cultures can be.<br>
+Study literature and learn how weirdly diverse cultures can be.<br>

 Study linguistics and apply speech of acts to your real life discourses.<br>